 Before the shows started, designer Sylvia Calvo invited me to her live stream conversation with the students of Girona University to answer some of their questions on ethical fashion and social media.

-The last day was bittersweet for me!
+The last day of Eco Fashion Week Australia was bittersweet for me!
 I felt so lucky to have had this wonderful experience thanks to Eluxe Magazine, and was inspired by so many talented influencers and designers.
 Having to say goodbye to everyone on the last day was tough.
 Not many (or any) people share my passion for ethical fashion – sorry for the cheesy rhyme – in Athens, so it was very refreshing to get to spend so much time with like minded people, saying goodbye though, was not.
 This was more than just a Fashion Week to me: it was an inspiring experience that left me motivated and full of ideas and knowledge to bring back to my city of Athens.
 Now I’m more ready than ever to fight for change in a fast fashion dominated city!

-Main image with pink semi permanent hair colour by another one of my favourite designers that week, Skylark Fashion.
+Main image with pink semi-permanent hair colour by another one of my favourite designers that week, Skylark Fashion.

 - Win A Nordgreen Gift Card Worth £200 - January 15, 2022

 - Choose The Right Handbag For Your Star Sign - January 12, 2022